About Our Practice

 Lakeside ENT & Allergy is an independent, privately-owned medical group

 We provide medical and surgical treatment for pediatric and adult ENT conditions, including head and neck tumors, skin cancers of the head and neck, facial plastic and reconstructive surgery, cosmetic facial and neck surgery, otology and ear diseases, thyroid and parathyroid disorders, nasal disorders and sinus surgery, snoring and sleep apnea, and allergies, to name just a few.
-Lakeside ENT and Allergy has proudly provided care to the Finger Lakes and Western NY for nearly 50 years.
+We work with medical professionals and medical centers with both University of Rochester Medical Center (URMC) and Rochester Regional Health System (RRHS), including consults, admitting privileges, and surgeries through several affiliated hospitals and surgery centers.
+Lakeside ENT & Allergy remains independent private ENT practices in the Greater Rochester region.
+Our autonomy has allowed us to focus our efforts on patient care.
+We have proudly served our communities in the Finger Lakes region and Western NY for nearly 50 years.

 Meet Our Providers